 Plus, they have an incredible store with all kinds of macadamia nut products and even island-made ice cream!

-You will be able to tour a real Big Island Macadamia Nut Factory just minutes from Waikoloa resorts!
+You will be able to tour a real macadamia nut farm Big Island offers just minutes from Waikoloa Resorts and get some of the best macadamia nuts in Hawaii!
 It doesn’t get much better than that!

 Keep scrolling to read my full guide to visiting a Big Island macadamia nut factory in Hawaii!